praveek/launch.en/help/extension-reference/web/adobe-target-extension/adobe-target-release-notes.md

 #### **Features**

-* Updated Extension to use at.js 1.7.0 that has Opt-in privacy functionality supported via Adobe Launch to control how and when the Target tag is fired.
+* Updated Extension to use at.js 1.7.0 that has Opt-in privacy functionality supported via Adobe Experience Platform Launch to control how and when the Target tag is fired.
 Please check Launch Documentation on how to setup your implementation of Opt-in.
 Added possibility to customize if an mbox parameter that has an empty value should be sent to Target or not.

 ## January 23, 2019